Google Cloud Internal TCP/UDP Load Balancing is a regional load balancer that is built on the Andromeda network virtualization stack.

 communicate with the backends, and it specifies a health

 check.
 Backends can be unmanaged instance groups, managed zonal instance

 groups, managed regional instance groups, or zonal NEGs with

 ||The backend service must do the following:

 • Have an associated health check.

 • Have an associated region.
-The region of the forwarding rule and all backend instance groups must be the same as the backend service's region.
+The forwarding rule and all backends must be in the same region as the backend service

 • Be associated with a single VPC network.
 When not specified, the network is inferred based on the network used by each backend VM's default network interface (